Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/e/EasyBuild/README.md

     sanity checks that are not executed properly anyway when EasyBuild is installed as component in a Bundle as we started doing on LUMI at some point to include some other useful software for EasyBuild installations.

--   **Remaining issues** that we do not like:
+-   It turns out that EasyBuild 5.1 is less strict in its Python tests than EasyBuild 4.9:

-    -   We need to add Cray Python to the `PATH` even though it is needed for nothing.
+    -   For 4.9.4, we need to add Cray Python to the `PATH` even though it is needed for nothing.
         Otherwise the sanity checks fail.

         Of course, in the logic of using EasyBuild as a library, one would even need